needle-mirror/com.unity.collab-proxy/Documentation~/index.md

 # About the Version Control package

-The Version Control package provides an integration of Unity Version Control (Unity VCS, formerly Plastic SCM) in the Unity Editor.
+The Version Control package integrates Unity Version Control directly into the Unity Editor.

-It is installed by default with the Editor, and follows the Unity support schedule.
-The minimum supported version of the Unity Editor is 2021.3.0f1 LTS.
+It is included by default with the Editor and follows the Unity support schedule.
+The minimum supported version of the Unity Editor is 6000.0.

+This package officially supports Windows and macOS.
+Linux is not supported.

 * [Quick start guide](QuickStartGuide.md)
 * [Get started with Unity Version Control](GetStarted.md)